yearn/yearn-devdocs/docs/developers/v3/strategy_development.md

     **Returns**: NONE.

     **Good to Know**:
-    - This function is permissionless, so swaps or LP movements can't be sandwiched or manipulated.
+    - This function is permissionless, so swaps or LP movements can be sandwiched or manipulated.
     - This does not need to deploy the full `_amount` if the strategy doesn't want to.

     **Best Practice**: